Pardend History, Family Crest & Coats of Arms

 Early History of the Pardend family

-Another 231 words (16 lines of text) covering the years 1070 and 1296 are included under the topic Early Pardend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pardend research.
+Another 116 words (8 lines of text) covering the years 1070 and 1296 are included under the topic Early Pardend History in all our PDF Extended History products and printed products wherever possible.

 Pardend Spelling Variations